 Mark Bunting was chosen to be the guy to guide $2bn, two decade old company, into a new era of accelerated growth and new challenges.

-- Check out our list of the best web hosting companies
+- Check out our list of the best website hosting (opens in new tab) companies

 You have worked with some of the world’s leading tech companies such as SkyTV and also as a TV personality.
 Why did you choose to join Rackspace?